-We seem to have reached a point in America, where, we all know and realize that government is looking at our info, tracking us, and we’re all just living life as normal anyway.
+We seem to have reached a point in America, where we all know and realize that government is looking at our information and tracking us (or at least could if it wanted to), and we’re all just living life as normal anyway.
 We don’t protest or complain about it.
 We don’t pressure our representatives to make a change.
 We don’t write blog posts or articles about it.
 In fact, I think most people live their lives thinking that their personal property, their castles, are being not being violated at all.

 Frankly, I doubt many people think much about the Fourth Amendment.
-If you watch any popular police or FBI shows, the idea that the show’s protagonist can’t track all our information down or ram their way into the perps house, is ludicrous.
+If you watch any popular police or FBI shows, the idea that the show’s protagonist can’t obtain needed information or push their way into the suspect’s house, is ludicrous.

 We’re a long way from being the Americans of the Revolutionary Era.

-And yet, should the police ever try to shove their way into one of our homes or cars, we’d feel very violated and desperately fight for our Fourth Amendment rights.
+And yet, should the police ever try to shove their way into one of our homes or cars, we’d feel very violated and desperately fight for our [Constitutional, AKA Fourth Amendment] rights.

 When it hits home, both literally or figuratively, it would matter.
-It would just be better for it to never have to get to that.
+BUT, wouldn’t it be better for the state of our nation to never have to get to that.

 Why is the that the threat of losing our guns mobilizes us but the actual reality that the police could invade our homes without probable cause just makes us shrug?

-We need to remember our Fourth Amendment rights, friends.
+We need to remember our [Fourth Amendment] right, friends.
 I fear it’s been lost in the worries of security and safety and relegated to less important than our First and Second Amendment Rights.
 The founders knew what they were doing.
 Protecting our private property, our personal sphere of living, was vital to them.
-So much so that even last week’s amendment had a similar ring to it.
+So much so that even last post’s amendment had a similar ring to it.

 Friends, if we don’t have our Fourth Amendment rights, we sure don’t have our First or Second Amendment rights.